ecoppen/futuresboard/README.md

 # futuresboard
-A python based scraper and dashboard to monitor the performance of your Binance Futures account
+A python based scraper and dashboard to monitor the performance of your Binance Futures account.

 ## Getting started